 This category is for the student who is not seeking a degree or certificate at MWSC.
-A student under suspension from MWSC is ineligible to be admitted under this category.
-A student who is admitted under this category who later decides to seek a degree at MWSC must reapply for admission in the appropriate admission category.
+Students under suspension from MWSC are ineligible to be admitted under this category.
+Students admitted under this category who later decide to seek a degree at MWSC must reapply for admission in the appropriate admission category.
 Consult with the Office of Admissions with any questions concerning your admisssion status.